Periodic Table of the Elements

 In detail view, I wanted to visualize the information of each element with beautifully rendered text in 3D space.
 The animated 3D electron model is displayed in the center area and can be viewed from different angles.

 The user can change the surface type by air tapping the buttons on the bottom of the table - they can switch between plane, cylinder, sphere, and scatter.

 Common controls and patterns used in this app

 Interactable object (button)

-Interactable object is an object which can respond to basic HoloLens inputs.
-It is provided as a prefab/script which you can easily apply to any object.
-For example, you can make a coffee cup in your scene interactable and respond to inputs such as gaze, air tap, navigation and manipulation gestures.
+Interactable object is an object, which can respond to basic HoloLens inputs.
+It's provided as a prefab/script, which you can easily apply to any object.
+For example, you can make a coffee cup in your scene interactable and respond to inputs such as gaze, air tap, navigation, and manipulation gestures.
 Learn more

 You can find scripts and prefabs for the Periodic Table of the Elements app on the Mixed Reality Design Labs GitHub.

 Read the story on how Periodic Table of the Elements app was updated with HoloLens 2's instinctual interactions.